-Hello, friends!
-I am popping in today to share these stuffed pasta shells with sausage and my love of Italian food.
+I am popping in today to share these stuffed shells with sausage and my love of Italian food.
 We love great Italian pasta dishes like Chicken Cacciatore, Chicken Marsala Pasta, and Bruschetta Chicken Pasta.
-Anyone who knows me can tell you I am a major cheesehead.
+Anyone who knows me can tell you I am a major cheese head.
 Smoked Gouda, Swiss, Sharp Cheddar, you name it and I probably love it.
-I even grate my own parmesan.
+I even grate my own Parmesan.
 It is much cheaper that way too!
 This stuffed shells recipe is very cheesy with layers of ricotta, mozzarella, and Parmesan.
 This recipe is one of the most popular on the blog, and I am republishing it in order to add some video content.

 So, of course, delectable cheese combinations find their way into my family’s dinner as well.
 Cheese and Italian food are the most frequent combination and with good reason.
 It’s delicious!
-One of my family’s favorite suppers is my Sausage and Ricotta Stuffed Pasta Shells.
+One of my family’s favorite suppers is my Ricotta Stuffed Shells with meat.
 Now I may be a cheese-head, but this dish really does need something more than just the ricotta, mozzarella, and Parmesan base.
 So I add spinach which also makes me feel good as a mom when I tell people, “Yes, my son eats spinach, no problem!”
 (We can keep the cheese part just between us.)

 *This post may contain affiliate links.

 Ricotta Stuffed Shells Recipe Notes

 First, let’s talk about garlic.
 Garlic is synonymous with Italian cooking and yet I am not that big a garlic fan.
 I mean I like it, but I want it to enhance a meal, not wince at the garlic flavor.
 Ok, now forget everything I said and add a TON of garlic to this dish.
 Over the years, I have found that the cheese filling really mellows the garlic flavor when it is baking in the oven.
 What works is basically adding garlic into the cheese filling a teaspoon at a time until you think you have put a little too much.
 Even at 4 tsp, I wince my eyes and think “Whew!
 Garlic!” (not in a good way) I’m telling you to go overboard!
 Be fearless!
 It will be amazing!